open-education-hub/essentials-security/system-exploration/README.md

 Yes, such a thing really does exist and it's as crazy as you might think.
 Give it a try!

-Moreover, most programming languages are capable of matching regexes.
+Moreover, most programming languages have libraries for regular expressions.
 Python can do so, too.
 Take a look at its [regex module](https://docs.python.org/3/library/re.html).